LucasDelfino92/morrowindsharp/mw#.md

 ## CLEANING OUR PLUGINS

+> This section includes plugins from the extended guide.

 **tes3cmd** lets us clean all active plugins in our load order, either individually or in mass.
 The latter process can take quite a while.
 For the purpose of this guide, we will only clean the plugins we know are dirty.
 For more information on how to clean plugins in mass, [**check the tes3cmd section**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tes3cmd).

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.